 So, what I fail to understand is their acceptance of science and the scientific process when it serves their purposes to do so.
 But their opposition when reasons that are really hard for me to understand they oppose the view of scientists.
 So, when Rich offered me the opportunity to join this petition I was delighted to do so.

 Dr. Martin Chalfie: I would second what Randy said, I think all of us that use genetic engineering in our work, which is virtually all molecular biologists, have been aware of this issue for a very long time.
 For me, it was really brought home by Rich’s discussion of this to me.
 I heard him talk at a meeting and brought home some of the examples that I had not known about, as well.
-And then, there was a very nice article last year in Slate by William Saleton last July that also documented quite a number of problems with the anti-GMO campaign, and together this sparked my interest a great deal, and got me more involved in this.
+And then, there was a very nice article last year in Slate by William Saletan last July that also documented quite a number of problems with the anti-GMO campaign, and together this sparked my interest a great deal, and got me more involved in this.

 Dr. Richard Roberts: There is actually a link to the Slate article on our website.